ASP.Net blows chunks

 I guess it’s all supposed to be used via the GUI editing tools which should build a lot of that stuff for me automatically.
 I assume the GUI built data binding can handle parameters for the select.

 Another feature of Rails that I’m missing in ASP.Net is partials.
-I’m using master pages to give me some of the things that I would have used a layout for in Rails, but there doesn’t seem to be anything quite like partials in ASP.Net
+I’m using master pages to give me some of the things that I would have used a layout for in Rails, but there doesn’t seem to be anything quite like partials in ASP.Net π Fortunately for me it’s a simple application I have to build so there are only a couple of repeated sections of code.

 Also, what’s up with not allowing the TextBox control to be bound to a DataSource?
 I’ve got better things to do with my time than to write a line of code for each TextBox on my form to fill it with data and another to then put that data back into a DataTable so I can have it saved to a database.

 A word of advice to all ASP.Net developers who read this, don’t use Ruby on Rails.
-It will only make you realize how bad you’ve got it
+It will only make you realize how bad you’ve got it π

 For asp.net, since the data grids are usually display only, you can skip step 7-9 and assign the reader right to the data source.
 I agree though, Ruby On Rails makes things so much easier.